Getting Started with Extensions

 - Our Extensions video collection.
 For a list of all Extensions videos, click on the title of any video (top left in the video window).

-- Quickly generate and run a Hello World sample.
-You can use this sample to understand how Extensions are laid out and how to interact with the rig.
-The sample app can serve as scaffolding for your extension.
+- Quickly run a Hello World sample.
+You can use this sample to understand how Extensions work and how to interact with the Developer Rig.

 Using the Developer Rig